Heych88/CarND-Capstone/README.md

 ##### Simulator
 Download the Udacity Simulator for your host operating system from [here](https://github.com/udacity/CarND-Capstone/releases/tag/v1.2).

 If using a Virtual Machine, it is recommended to downloading the simulator for your host operating system and using this outside of the VM.
-You will be able to run code within the VM while running the simulator natively in the host using port forwarding on port `4567` for both the Host and Guest ports.
+You will be able to run code within the VM while running the simulator natively on the host using port forwarding on port `4567` for both the Host and Guest ports.
 For more information on how to set up port forwarding, see  [here](https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/).

 ## Installation and setup
 ### Docker Installation